blurryllama/pihole-v6-api-bookmarklet/README.md

 4. Enable "Developer mode" in the top right
 5. Click "Load unpacked" and select the extracted folder or the `dist` folder from the repository

-#### Firefox
+#### Firefox (Developer Edition or Nightly only)

 1. Download the `pihole-v6-controller.zip` file from the releases section
-2. Open Firefox and navigate to `about:addons`
+2. Open Firefox Developer Edition or Nightly and navigate to `about:config`
+3. Search for `xpinstall.signatures.required` and set it to `false`
+4. Navigate to `about:addons`
-3. Click the gear icon and select "Install Add-on From File..."
+5. Click the gear icon and select "Install Add-on From File..."
-4. Select the downloaded zip file
+6. Select the downloaded zip file

+Note: In the future, we plan to have this extension signed and available for regular Firefox versions through the Mozilla Add-ons store.
+Until then, you'll need to use Firefox Developer Edition or Nightly as described above.

-#### Edge (basically same as Chrome Instructions)
+#### Edge

 1. Download the `pihole-v6-controller.zip` file from the releases section
 2. Extract the zip file to a folder